danserkiss/dns_proxy_server/README.md

 The server will listen on UDP port 53 at 127.0.0.1.

-To test the server, configure your system or DNS client (e.g., dig) to use 127.0.0.1 as its DNS server. dig Usage Examples:
+To test the server, you'll need to configure your system or DNS client (e.g., dig) to use 127.0.0.1 as its DNS server.
+See the Setting up Localhost as DNS Server section for instructions. dig Usage Examples:
     Query for a non-blacklisted domain: